sch0penheimer/AWS-DevSecOps-Hybrid-CICD-Factory/README.md

 <br/>

-## Complete Deployment Example Overview
+## Fully Documented Deployment Walkthrough

 This section provides a **comprehensive step-by-step deployment walkthrough** of the AWS DevSecOps Hybrid CI/CD Platform, demonstrating the complete deployment process from initial setup through final verification.
 The walkthrough includes real screenshots from a live deployment, showing the actual execution flow and expected outputs.